Travel eSIMs you may like:

 Best Overall Value - ZenSim

 If you're after balance - price, simplicity, and flexibility - ZenSim is hard to beat.
-The 10GB for A$29 ($18 USD) or 20GB for A$49 ($30 USD) 30 day plans offer more data for less, and you can top up as many times as you like.
+The 10GB for A$26 ($17 USD) for 30 day plan offers more data for less, and you can top up as many times as you like.
+There is also a 20GB plan available which is only A$38 ($24 USD).
 We’ve kept things simple on purpose: no confusing bundles, no sneaky fees, and no trying to trick you into paying more.
-The app lets you check your balance and manage your plan without hassle, and our support team is actually responsive (wild, I know).
+The app lets you check your balance and manage your plan without hassle (and top up), and our support team is actually responsive (wild, I know).
 For most travellers, this is the sweet spot.

 Best Unlimited Plan - ZenSim